n-vest/n-vest.github.io/content/authors/admin/_index.md

 ---
 <i>Hello! 👋 </i>

-I am a postdoctoral fellow in [Educational Technology](https://education.ufl.edu/educational-technology/) at the University of Florida, where I study how cognitive science can inform the design of tools that support math learning.
+I am a postdoctoral fellow in the [School of Teaching and Learning](https://education.ufl.edu/school-teaching-learning/) at the University of Florida, where I study how cognitive science can inform the design of tools that support math learning.

 I recently completed my Ph.D. in the [Department of Psychology](https://psych.wisc.edu/) at the University of Wisconsin-Madison, where I was a member of the [Cognitive Development and Communication Lab](https://alibali.psych.wisc.edu/).